 It all depends on the serial number.
 I have owned two bodies over the past fifteen years and the mirror has fallen off both of them.
 I sent the camera back to Canon and they updated the camera with a new reinforced mirror.
-I appreciate they will not do the fix anymore, if you Google the problem you will find allot of solutions.
+I appreciate they will not do this fix anymore, if you Google the problem you will find a lot of solutions.

 Can you still buy the battery for the 5D Classic?

 Yes you can buy an aftermarket battery from Amazon or the original batteries are available used on ebay.
-I think that we will be fine for the batteries for many years because they were so popular and battery companies like a strong market.
+I think that we will be fine for the batteries for many years because the batteries were so popular and battery companies like a strong market.